-I wonder…what the key employment law cases will be in 2018?
+What will the key employment law cases be in 2018?

 Employment law had an eventful 2017 and this is set to continue in 2018.
 We review here some of the key cases we can expect to see appealed in 2018 and what this will mean for employers.

 Employment status in the gig economy

 The gig economy was a central topic in employment throughout 2017, with several cases seeking clarification as to whether individuals were self-employed or workers.
 If identified as workers, they would be entitled to benefits such as National Minimum Wage, holiday pay and sick pay.

 The first case, Aslam and others v Uber BV and others, arose when Uber drivers brought claims for unlawful deduction of wages and a failure to provide paid leave.
 They argued that they were workers, which was supported by the Employment Tribunal.
 This was for several reasons:

 - Uber drivers are required to accept a minimum number of trips when working

 - They cannot set their own rates and were integrated into the Uber business and marketed as such

 - Once drivers had logged onto the Uber App, they were available to customers which were allocated to the driver by Uber.